lachenmayer/random-access-keychain/readme.md

 # random-access-keychain

-A [random-access-storage](https://github.com/random-access-storage/random-access-storage) instance which stores its contents in the macOS keychain.
+A [random-access-storage](https://github.com/random-access-storage/random-access-storage) implementation which stores its contents in the macOS keychain.
 This is useful if you want to store secret keys or passwords securely.

 ## API